AI-in-Health/RiskAgent/README.md

 ```

+## 📊Reproduction
+We provides instructions for reproducing the models and results reported in our paper.

-## MedRisk Dataset
+### MedRisk Dataset

-MedRisk is made up with two version (also available on [huggingface](https://huggingface.co/datasets/jinge13288/MedRisk-Bench)):
+MedRisk benchmark is made up with two version (also available on [huggingface](https://huggingface.co/datasets/jinge13288/MedRisk-Bench)):

 - MedRisk-Quantity: `data/MedRisk-Quantity.xlsx`
 - MedRisk-Qualitative: `data/MedRisk-Qualitative.xlsx`